bellhyve/ngbuddy/README.md

 :    Enable the service.

 **ngb_BRIDGE_if="IF"**
-:    Link a new BRIDGE to interface IF.
-If IF does not exist, create an ng_eiface device.
+:    Link a new _BRIDGE_ to interface _IF_.
+If _IF_ does not exist, create an ng_eiface device.

 **ngb_BRIDGE_list="IF1 IF2 ...**
-:    Create additional ng_eiface devices attached to BRIDGE.
+:    Create additional ng_eiface devices attached to _BRIDGE_ at startup.

 **ngb_set_mac="** _YES_ | _SEED_ **"**
-:    If YES, the assigned hardware address will be determined from the interface name.
-To prevent collisions with other Netgraph Buddy hosts on a physical interface bridge, choose a unique seed such as `${hostname}`.
+:    If set to _YES_, created ng_eiface hardware addresses will be determined from the interface name; this ensures the MAC stays consistent for the named interface regardless of the host it's generated on.
+Instead of _YES_, you may add a seed value, such as ${hostname} or a common seed to share among jail migration partners.
+If _NO_, the default auto-assignment will be used, which is more prone to MAC collisions.

 # FILES